 All Resident Students are assigned Meal Plan A (19 swipes/week) by default.
-Students may select Meal Plan B (14 swipes/week) by submitting the Resident Meal Plan Selection form found below.
-Commuter students have the option of purchasing any meal plan.
+Students may select Meal Plan B or Meal Plan E by submitting the Resident Meal Plan Selection form found below.
+Commuter students have the option of purchasing ANY meal plan.